All pilots need to complete a flight plan before takeoff.

 These milestones and deliverables are in place to provide the structure needed to make sure the federal grant program is effective.

 Some deadlines are non-negotiable given the constraints of the federal, state or local funding programs.
 In other cases, there is more flexibility.
-For example, some agencies will respond to late requests you can communicate the change effectively and deliver on promises to keep the project within the confines of what the grant agency can legally support and fund.
+For example, some agencies will allow late funding requests.
+In these cases, you can communicate the change effectively and deliver on promises to keep the project within the confines of what the grant agency can legally support and fund.

 The implementation plan typically identifies the specific year a project will take place and which funds will be allocated to it; this allows your airport to complete the necessary pre-project steps that typically lead to projects on time and within budget.
-When you create a five-year implementation plan for the improvement project, there is a roadmap to determine the funding sources to use federal, state and other funds.
+When you create a five-year implementation plan for the improvement project, there is a roadmap to determine federal, state and other funding sources.